stin7/verd.ai/terms.md

 ## 1. Acceptance of Terms

-By accessing and using the services provided by Verdai ("we", "our", or "us"), including our website http://verd.ai, you agree to comply with and be bound by these Terms of Service.
+By accessing and using the services provided by Verdai LLC ("we", "our", or "us"), including our website http://verd.ai, you agree to comply with and be bound by these Terms of Service.

 ## 2. Description of Services

-Verdai provides residential solar and battery consultation, design, financing, and investment opportunities related to sustainable energy solutions.
+Verdai LLC provides residential solar and battery consultation, design, financing, and investment opportunities related to sustainable energy solutions.

 ## 3. User Responsibilities